jmgriff/snake/README.md

 Pretty straight forward i just create the snake, create the movements, create the food, and create the map.
 This is one of my first python projects

+## Leaderboard

+I created this branch to add a leaderboard that I can save to a sqlite DB